svilupp/PromptingTools.jl/README.md

 ### Configuring the Environment Variable for API Key

-This is a guide for OpenAI's API key, but it works for any other API key you might need (eg, `MISTRALAI_API_KEY` for MistralAI API).
+This is a guide for OpenAI's API key, but it works for any other API key you might need (eg, `MISTRAL_API_KEY` for MistralAI API).

 To use the OpenAI API with PromptingTools.jl, set your API key as an environment variable: